-Knowledge: Something they know Possession: Something they have Inherence: Something they are (such as a password or PIN). (such as a mobile phone, card reader or other device evidenced by a One-Time Password). (such as a fingerprint, face recognition or voice recognition).
+Knowledge: Possession: Inherence: Something they know Something they have Something they are (such as a password or PIN). (such as a mobile phone, card reader or other device evidenced by a One-Time Password).

-If you are supporting 3D Secure on your cards, you must be able to offer strong customer authentication (SCA) to cardholders; this is required to comply with the Second Payment Services Directive (PSD2) relating to strong consumer authentication (SCA).
+If you are supporting 3D Secure on your cards, you must be able to offer strong customer authentication (SCA) to your cardholders; this is required to comply with the Second Payment Services Directive (PSD2) relating to strong consumer authentication (SCA).
 These regulations apply to cards issued in the European Economic Area (EEA) and the United Kingdom.

 SCA must be in place by March 2022 for UK issued cards, and across most of the EEA this date was from January 1st, 2021.
-It is already being enforced for other electronic transactions
+It is already being enforced for other electronic transactions.